Iberian Peninsula Blackout

 URE (Poland)Witold Zuchowski

-Investigation
+Investigation Steps

 On 12 May 2025, the Expert Panel initiated its investigation into the causes of the blackout.
 The investigation is conducted in two phases:

-1. Data Collection and Analysis: The Panel will collect and analyse all available data on the incident to reconstruct the events of 28 April and determine the causes of the blackout.
+In the first phase of the investigation, the Panel will collect and analyse all available data on the incident to reconstruct the events of 28 April and determine the causes of the blackout.

 For the data collection task, the Expert Panel has been receiving information from all affected TSOs.
 In addition, to facilitate the provision of third-party data to the Expert Panel, two letters were sent – one to Red Eléctrica and the other one by ENTSO-E to Spanish authorities.
 Both letters are available on this webpage.
+As a result, the Panel confirms that it has received data from 32 parties.
+The Panel is still in the process of assessing the data delivered by these parties.
+Data has not yet been provided by 9 parties.
+The Expert Panel is contacting these parties directly to obtain the necessary data.

 Based on the data collected so far, it appears that two of the main questions that the investigation will seek to answer are why the first generation units disconnected from the system, and why the System Defence Plans were unable to halt the process that led to the full blackout of the Iberian Peninsula.

-Expert Panel meetings
+Expert Panel Meetings

 • 12 May 2025